World Series Game 3: What you need to know for Astros vs Phillies

-World Series 2022 Game 3: Astros vs Phillies start time, TV channel, pitchers
+World Series 2022 Game 3: Astros vs Phillies game postponed, schedule revised

+HOUSTON - UPDATE: Major League Baseball has announced that Game 3 of the World Series has been postponed.
+Game 3 will take place on Tuesday evening.

+According to a press release from the MLB, the schedule has been revised due to the rain out.

 The series began at Minute Maid Park in Houston where the Phillies won the first game 6-5, and the Astros took the second game 5-2.